Chart Color Schemes

 Woombye has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified twelve projects that may influence this area.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 12 projects likely impacting the area.
 Notable projects include Beerburrum to Nambour Rail Upgrade Stage 1, Woombye Central, Horizons Peak Estate, and KenLea Estate.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.